fieldOfView/Cura-SimpleShapes/README.md

 Script part
 --

-A bunch of postprocessing Script are included into the plugin
+Several postprocessing Scripts are included into the plugin to help the user to generate automaticaly the differents Towers.

 - RetractTower.py
 - SpeedTower.py
 - TempFanTower.py

-These scripts can be copied into the scripts directory via the function **Copy Scripts
+These scripts can be copied into the scripts directory via the function **Copy Scripts**

 Using [Trimesh](https://github.com/mikedh/trimesh) function for simple shapes [creation](https://github.com/mikedh/trimesh/blob/master/trimesh/creation.py).